genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

-Beneath the Manahattan plot there is a **Mapping Statistics** table that provides estimates a SNP coordinates (Rnor6 assembly) calculated by GEMMA with --logP values and additive effects (log2 scale).
+Beneath the Manahattan plot there is a **Mapping Statistics** table that provides estimates a SNP coordinates (Rnor6 assembly) calculated by GEMMA with -logP values and additive effects (log2 scale).

 ![](media/image10.png)

-A --logP value of 5.27 is good---normally at or above genome-wide threshold of significance.
+A -logP value of 5.27 is good---normally at or above genome-wide threshold of significance.
 (This assertion does need more support, and we are testing thresholds using using other mapping methods, including R/qtl\'s and WebQTL\'s standard interval mapping methods, and using